Position: Immigration Project Attorney

 - Develop curricula for and facilitate trainings for family law and immigration attorneys on effective and ethical representation of survivors, immigration remedies, and family law considerations.

 - Serve as faculty on all relevant KCSDV trainings.

 - Provide training and technical assistance to attorneys, advocates, and allied professionals on issues impacting immigrant survivors and their children.

 - Assist with other KCSDV duties as assigned.

-Employment Status: Full-time, exempt
+Employment Status: 100% full-time, exempt

-Knowledge, Skills & Abilities Needed:
+Knowledge, Skills and Abilities Needed: